akamai/terraform-provider-akamai/docs/resources/edge_hostname.md

 | Standard TLS | edgesuite.net |
 | Shared Cert | akamaized.net |

 For example, if you use Standard TLS and have `www.example.com` as a hostname, your edge hostname would be `www.example.com.edgesuite.net`.
 If you wanted to use Enhanced TLS with the same hostname, your edge hostname would be `www.example.com.edgekey.net`.
-See the [Property Manager API (PAPI)](https://developer.akamai.com/api/core_features/property_manager/v1.html#createedgehostnames) for more information.
+See  [Create a new edge hostname](https://techdocs.akamai.com/property-mgr/reference/post-edgehostnames) in the Property Manager API (PAPI) for more information.

 ## Example usage